lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/YAML101.md

   * format: key:value pairs, lists, dictionaries
 * #### key:value ####
   * in a YAML document: you will find an unordered collection of key:value pairs where each key has a corresponding value
-    * YAML supports representing keys & values as strings, numbers, floating point, boolean, and null
+    * YAML supports representing keys & values as strings, numbers, floating point, boolean, & null
 * #### lists ####
   * generally known as an ordered set of values (can be also be called arrays, programming language-dependent)
   * YAML can represent a list using a key where the value is a set of comma separated elements [&] <- the inline format